 The Problem of Oil Leak

 Before we leave this discussion I would like to remind everyone an issue that anyone might raise.
 Someone might say, why is the engine oil dissipates early before the scheduled oil change?
-I keep on adding a half liter or nearly a liter every 500 hundred kilometers or every long drive yet I do not see any drip on the floor when in the garage.
+I keep on adding a half-liter or nearly a liter every 500 hundred kilometers or every long drive yet I do not see any drip on the floor when in the garage.

 The question is, how did you know it?
 Is it through the oil pressure gauge or through the dipstick?

-Often times the oil pressure gauge doesn’t tell the truth, especially to old cars maybe because of electrical or hardware problems.
+Often times the oil pressure gauge doesn’t tell the truth, especially to old cars may be because of electrical or hardware problems.

 One time when I was checking something my eyes were set on the stabilizer.
 It was a little bit wet with oil and I thought it was just an accidental splatter.
-But that led me to think I have to see where it come from.
+But that led me to think I have to see where it comes from.